 How to Treat a Breakout

-If these over-the-counter measures don't take care of your breakout, then Lortscher advises you see a dermatologist for a prescription treatment.
+If these over-the-counter measures don't take care of your breakout, then Lortscher advises you to see a dermatologist for a prescription treatment.
 "A prescription treatment is expected to work much better than over-the-counter options," he said.
-For help in finding a local dermatologist so that you can be seen in-person, visit the American Academy of Dermatology site or see a dermatology provider conveniently online at Curology.
+For help in finding a local dermatologist so that you can be seen in-person, visit the American Academy of Dermatology Association site or see a dermatology provider conveniently online at Curology.

 Try This 4-Step Skincare Regimen to Curb Acne